Law Society of Ontario: Oversight

 The Law Society regulates the more than 50,000 lawyers in Ontario.
 It is responsible for ensuring that lawyers are both ethical and competent.
 The Society has the power to set standards for admission into the profession.
 It is empowered to discipline lawyers who violate those standards.
 Available sanctions range from admonitions to disbarment.
 It is based in Toronto, at Osgoode Hall.

 Beginning in 1970, pursuant to the Law Society Act, 1970, the Law Society has required that potential licensees demonstrate "good character".
+Potential licensees demonstrate "good character" by answering questions intended to show ethical strength, including honesty, integrity, and candour.

 Paralegals

 Effective May 1, 2007, as a result of amendments to Ontario's Law Society Act, the Law Society regulates more than 8,000 paralegal licensees in Ontario.
 Paralegals are licensed to provide limited legal services, such as providing representation before provincial tribunals.

 Tribunal decisions

 The Law Society Tribunal is an independent adjudicative tribunal within the Law Society of Ontario that processes, hears and decides regulatory cases about Ontario lawyers and paralegals.
 It began operations on March 12, 2014.

 Effective November 16, 2020, Malcolm M. Mercer became the chair of the Law Society Tribunal.